plunify/InTime/docs/recipes.md

 Deciding which recipe to use
 ============================

-The InTime flow is executed using Tcl scripts called *Recipes*.
-These are different optimization approaches in the InTime flow for different design conditions.
+The InTime flow executes Tcl scripts called *Recipes*.
+These are different optimization approaches for specific design conditions.
 For an overview of the InTime flow, see the [intime flow](intime_flow.md) page.

-Knowing which recipe to run for a specific design stage or problem is important.
+Knowing which recipe to run for a certain design or problem is important.
 To start a recipe in the InTime GUI, just click the *Optimize* button.

-When using command line mode, use the following commands.
+In commandline mode, use the following commands.

     # List the available recipes:
     plunify> flow recipes list
     "intime_default" "placement_seed_exploration" ...

-    # Run a recipe:
+    # Run the InTime Default recipe:
     plunify> flow run_recipe intime_default

-## Understanding the InTime Optimization Phases ##
+## Understanding InTime Optimization Phases ##

-The FPGA tools offers many build parameters that affect an FPGA design on a global as well as local block level.
-InTime’s goal is to determine the optimum build parameters for the design.
-To deal with an enormous design space consisting of countless combinations of parameters, InTime uses machine learning techniques and domain-specific heuristics to predict and narrow down the best parameters.
-To maximize timing closure effectiveness, it is necessary to generate sufficient data points from build results and learn from past results.
-There are two phases to the optimization process: Phase 1 is the “Learning Lifecycle” and Phase 2, “Last-Mile Optimization”.
+The FPGA tools offers many build parameters that affect an FPGA design at a global as well as localized block level.
+InTime determines the optimum build parameters and constraints for your design.
+To deal with an enormous design space, InTime uses machine learning techniques and domain-specific heuristics to predict and narrow down the best parameters and constraints.
+To maximize performance closure effectiveness, it is necessary to generate sufficient data points from build results and learn from past results.
+There are two phases to the optimization process: Phase 1 is the “Learning” cycle and Phase 2, the “Last-Mile”.

-**Phase 1: Learning Lifecycle**
+**Phase 1: Learning**
-In this phase, the recommended InTime Methodology is to progressively optimize a design over several rounds of synthesis and place-and-route builds in an iterative “build-and-learn” lifecycle.
+In this phase, the recommended methodology is to progressively optimize a design over several rounds of synthesis and place-and-route builds in an iterative “build-and-learn” cycle.

-**Phase 2: Last-Mile Optimization**
+**Phase 2: Last-Mile**
-The second phase begins when at least one of the results is close to meeting the performance target or if results have stopped improving in Phase 1.
-In the former case, the optimization relies on specific techniques that stimulate minor (compared to those in Phase 1) variations in the results.
+The second phase begins when at least one of the Learning results is close to meeting your performance target or if results have stopped improving in Phase 1.
+In the former, the optimization relies on specific techniques that stimulate relatively non-deterministic (compared to those in Phase 1) variations in the results.
 There are two types of optimizations in this phase:
 1. **Random** - Running placement exploration, effort levels and exploiting clock uncertainties.
-2. **Incremental** - Using a particular build to run post-route physical optimization iteratively.
+2. **Incremental** - Using a particular build to run iterative physical optimizations.

-Using this approach, the Phase 1 recipes should be used to improve the original TNS or WNS first, followed by Phase 2 recipes.
-The ideal effect is highlighted below in the chart.
+Using this approach, run Phase 1 recipes to improve the TNS or WNS first, followed by Phase 2 recipes.
+The ideal effect is highlighted in the chart below.
 ![Demonstrating InTime's Approach To Timing Closure](images/recipes/recipes_multiple_jobs_analysis.png)

-For more information, please refer to the whitepapers [here](https://www.plunify.com/en/whitepapers/).
+For more information, refer to our whitepapers [here](https://www.plunify.com/en/whitepapers/).

-## Phase 1: Learning Lifecycle Recipes ##
+## Phase 1: Learning Recipes ##

-Also referred to as **educated recipes**, InTime machine learning capabilities to learn from previous results' training data and produce smarter strategies on subsequent runs.
-There are 4 such recipes.
+Also referred to as **educated recipes**, InTime machine learning capabilities to learn from previous results' and produce smarter strategies on subsequent runs.
+There are multiple Learning recipes.

+!!! note "Recipe Availability"
+    Different recipes may be available across different FPGA vendor tools.

 ### Hot Start